 The bachelor degree in Childhood Studies prepares practitioners and beginning scholars to understand childhood in interdisciplinary contexts.
 Graduates have the analytical skills necessary to work effectively with children, an appreciation of the diversity of paths through childhood and adolescence, and a commitment to the welfare of children throughout the world.
 Students interested in working in Early Childhood programs as certified teachers or administrators may choose to concentrate in Early Childhood Education.
 A combined BA/MA option is also available for qualified students.

 Declaring a Childhood Studies Major

-Once enrolled, undergraduate students may choose to declare themselves as majoring in Childhood Studies by going to the Registrar’s office (1st floor, Armitage Building) and indicating their choice.
-At that point, students should contact the Childhood Studies secretary, Sandra Hill, at ude.sregtur.nedmacnull@llihdnas or 856-225-6741, to set up an appointment with a department adviser.
+Students may declare themselves as a major in Childhood Studies by going to the Office of the Registrar (1st floor, Armitage Building) and indicating their choice.
+Once declared, new majors should review the department’s Advising page and contact their faculty advisor to set up an appointment.